 - Steroidal injections: Cortisone shots may relieve symptoms for a period of time

-Depending on the severity of your symptoms, a surgical option known as carpal tunnel release might be recommended.
-There are two techniques of carpal tunnel release; both seek to relieve pressure on the median nerve by increasing the size of the tunnel:
+Depending on the severity of your symptoms, your board-certified OSI orthopedic specialist may recommend surgery.
+There are two techniques of carpal tunnel release; both seek to relieve pressure on the median nerve by increasing the size of the tunnel.